-Sport socialization happens in the very first years of childhood, in which the child is a natural expression of the movement and is exposed to the influence of a sport that stimulates imagination and dreams, provides myths and motifs emulation; at this stage the children are accompanied and supported by their families.
-A model that includes even distortions like the pursuit of victory at all costs and the early specialization.
-Later in adolescence, when boys and girls are able to assert their point of view in comparison to adults and families, often mature the idea of separation from sport.
-Drop-out, therefore, characterizes in particular the age range 13-18 years with a per cent close to 20%.
-The factors which determine this gap are varied, interference with the study, development of other interests, difficult organization of urban spaces, limited access to appropriate areas, insufficient educational support.
-But it also strongly weighs the rejection and intolerance towards sports models proposed in childhood characterized by a strong competitive and selective components, which together with the pressing expectations of parents and coaches, lead in children a sense of frustration and inadequacy.
+Sports socialization occurs in the very early years of childhood, in which movement represents a natural expression for the child and he is exposed to the suggestions of a sport that stimulates f imagination and dreams, provides myths and reasons for emulation; in this phase, children are accompanied and supported by their families.
+A model that also contains distorting phenomena such as championism, the pursuit of victory at all costs and the early specialization.
+Later in adolescence, when boys and girls are able to assert their point of view towards adults and families, often mature the idea of detachment from sport.

-Uisp started years ago a coherent pluriannual preventive campaigns to raise awareness for children and families ("Let's get move", "Ready, Steady, Go!"), entering the program Earning Health of the Italian Ministry of Health, with excellent scientifically validated results and a series of projects for young people based on unstructured and postmodern activities as parkour, street dance, hip hop, sliding sport as skateboarding, scootering, snowboarding, juggling.
-These activities respond to their needs of expression and movement.
+Uisp has therefore been implementing a coherent path of multi-year preventive awareness campaigns for children and families for years (“("Let's get move", "Ready, Steady, Go!"), becoming part of the “Earning Health” program of the Italian Ministry of Health, with excellent scientifically validated results and a series of projects addressed to young people based on unstructured and postmodern activities such as parkour, street dance, hip hop, sliding sports (sport de la glisse) as skateboarding, scootering, snowboarding, juggling.
+All activities that respond to their expressive and movement needs.

 Ufficio progetti - Sede Uisp Nazionale